| THE

 from the bonnet.
 A white radome in thick cloud is not the most obvious

+thing in the world.
 Eventually we found our way to our usual spot & set up the gear.

 Not being able to see the top of a 12ft mast as you swing it vertical